jstat/jstat/doc/md/test.md

 t-test.
 If `sides` is not specified the test defaults to a two sided t-test.

+### jStat.ttest( array1, array2, equal_variance, sides )
+Returns the p-value for means of *two independent* samples of scores.
+`equal_variance` is a bool, pass `true` for equal-variance, `false` for unequal-variance.
+If not specified, default to unequal variance.
+`sides` is an integer value 1 or 2 denoting a one- or two-tailed t-test.
+If `sides` is not specified the test defaults to a two sided t-test.

 ## F Statistics

 ### jStat.anovafscore( array1, array2, ..., arrayn )